Skip to main content

 Version: Next

-The gRPC service runs on its own listener under runtime.servers.grpc.auth.
-It reuses the same authentication pipeline as /api/v1/auth/json and /api/v1/auth/cbor: backend selection, environment evaluation, brute-force handling, Lua subject sources, post-actions, metrics, logging, cache behavior, and list-account semantics stay identical.
+The AuthService reuses the same authentication pipeline as /api/v1/auth/json and /api/v1/auth/cbor: backend selection, policy evaluation, brute-force handling, Lua subject sources, post-actions, metrics, logging, cache behavior, and list-account semantics stay aligned.

 Listener Configuration